erikh/scarlett-school.web/source/lessons/general-programming/2-variables-and-operators.md

 1. Move your hand up the railing to follow your progress.
 1. Start at step 2, and repeat the process until you've reached the top of the stairwell.

 As you can see, even the process of climbing a flight of stairs is a lot of instructions, and combining _operations_ is the method you use to do so.
-A modern computer can execute hundreds of trillions of instructions _per second_, even your smart watch is in the order of billions.
-Just like our stairwell, the computer is a physical modeling of a concept; while a stairwell is a device to help humans navigate vertical space, a computer is a physical model for executing mathematics.
+A modern processing unit for a computer -- a CPU -- can execute hundreds of trillions of instructions _per second_, even your smart watch is in the order of billions.
+Just like our stairwell, the computer is a physical modeling of a concept; while a stairwell is a device to help humans navigate vertical space, a computer is a physical model for executing mathematics and logic.
 I'm guess either you've been a person who is capable of running up a flight of stairs, or at least seen it.
 Despite all these operations, they can be executed very quickly by someone capable of doing so.
 That's a modern computer for you.

 If this seems daunting, I assure you, with a little practice, despite knowing these details, you will find them as simple as walking or riding a bike.